SoftwareAG/c8y-docs/src/render/guides/edge/installation/configuration.html.md

 Confirm to continue with the update process.

 The update process consists of multiple steps which are executed sequentially.
-Once the process has been completed successfully, a corresponding message will be displayed.
-In case of any failure in any of the steps, the update process will halt and a failure message will be displayed in the console.
+After a step has been executed, its status will be shown on the console.
+In case of any failure in any of the steps, the network configuration process will halt and a failure message will be displayed on the console.

 #### Option 3 - Run post-upgrade